Our Camp

 Most of our team hails from local nomadic villages with a culture renown for its charm, irreverent sense of humour, grace and resilience.
 The most passionate naturalists among them have joined our team as ambassadors and guides.

-Our emphasis on the intrinsic value of nature, and the alternative livelihood we provide through elephant-watching, helps to reinforce traditional expertise and conservation ethic, expanding skill sets and boosting the local economy.
-Many young Samburu that were trained by us are now emerging as conservation leaders in East Africa.
+Our emphasis on the intrinsic value of nature and the alternative livelihood we provide through elephant-watching, help to reinforce traditional expertise and the local conservation ethic, expand skill sets, and boost the local economy.
+Many young Samburu trained by us are now emerging as conservation leaders in East Africa.

 Your Host